Overview

 Resources

 TONI (The Ontario Name Index): TONI is an ever-growing mega-index for locating information on persons of interest in Ontario.
 The location may be a branch document, a website, a microfilm, a family history, an archive, etc. TONI is an indexing platform and NOT a digitization project.
 It is available to the general public as well as Society members.
 Our Pay-Per-View option allows for the purchase of snippets from some of our digital records.
-For more information about how to get the most out of TONI, please see the information page https://ogs.on.ca/databases/toni/toni-explained
+For more information about how to get the most out of TONI, please see the information page https://ogs.on.ca/toni/

 IOOF Papers: Between 1875 and 1929, the Independent Order of Odd Fellows operated a life insurance program.
 Approximately 60,000 men from all across Canada applied.
 The program was eventually operated by Empire Life, who held all the application forms and these applications forms were transferred to the Society.
 Volunteers spent nearly four years indexing these forms.
-We have indexed the following: check public link and see where it goes
+We have indexed the following:

 • applicant’s last and first names,